teamgrit-lab/tg-CityGaussian/README.md

 - [CityGaussianV2: Efficient and Geometrically Accurate Reconstruction for Large-Scale Scenes](https://arxiv.org/pdf/2411.00771) (ICLR 2025)
 - [CityGaussian: Real-time High-quality Large-Scale Scene Rendering with Gaussians](https://arxiv.org/pdf/2404.01133) (ECCV 2024)

 The links above point to the papers.
 The main branch now has been rebased to [Gaussian Lightning v0.10.1](https://github.com/yzslab/gaussian-splatting-lightning).
 If you need to visit the original V1 code, please turn to the `V1-Original` branch.
+If you need support for [VGGT-X](https://github.com/Linketic/VGGT-X), please visit guidance [here](doc/vggt_x.md).
 Feel free to explore the repository!

 ## 👏 Features
 * CityGaussian-style multi-gpu reconstruction with controllable memory cost and no limit on GPU amount
 * Analysis of model partition and data assignment
 * 2DGS-style mesh extraction & Large-scale scene geometric performance evaluation
 * Trajectory aligned rendering & mesh video generation with floater removement
+* Joint pose and 3DGS optimization for imperfect COLMAP results like from 3D foundation models.
 * Features of [Gaussian Lightning](https://github.com/yzslab/gaussian-splatting-lightning), including web viewer, MipSplatting, AbsGS, StopThePop, etc.

 <details>